 The 2005 Comprehensive Plan introduced four general planning areas based on varying growth pressures and development suitability.
 Factors defining each area included proximity to major corridors like US 42 or US 33, existing zoning or development, and buffering considerations for the rural and residential areas.
-These areas were referenced and refined in the 2010 Plan Supplement.
+These areas were referenced and refined in the 2010 Plan Supplement and expanded in the 2017 update.
+The 2024 update reduced the number of planning areas to three.

 The Planning Areas are an effective means for organizing recommendations specific to certain geographies.
-The Township intends to maintain its rural character, and thus recommended actions seek to collect development into appropriate districts, preserving the vast majority of the Township.
-The four planning area's unique characteristics make them suitable for varying types of uses.
+The Township intends to maintain its rural character, and thus recommended actions that seek to collect development into appropriate districts, preserving the vast majority of the Township.
+The unique characteristics of the planning areas make them suitable for varying types of uses.
 The boundaries are not hard, nor are they fixed.